Teens now have a safe place to ask the hard questions about

 Why does God allow bad things to happen?
 Why am I here?
 Do I matter?
 What is my purpose?
 Are Heaven and Hell real places?
 How do I know the Bible is true?
 If God is so good, then why is my life so hard?
 Why are innocent children starving all over the world?
 These are important questions, and you should have the freedom to ask them.

-Starting in June 2019, we will be hosting a once a month YouTube show answering YOUR questions!
+Starting late 2019, we will be hosting a once a month YouTube show answering YOUR questions!
 We are taking questions starting NOW!
 Stay tuned for the dates the videos are added!

 To ask your question, please fill out the form below.
 The contact information can be left completely blank if you would like.
 However, if you would like to be contacted when we address your question, you can provide that information if you would like.
 Otherwise, you can remain anonymous and follow our social media pages for updates.